 Skip to Content

-7 Easy Staple Meals You Can Make For Cheap
+33 Easy Pantry Staple Meals You Can Make For Cheap

 If you are on a strict budget, the first thing you may want to try is to cut back on how much you are spending on groceries.
-Of course, the number one way to do that is to meal plan.
-If you are on a limited food supply, I’m sharing my go-to easy staple meals you can make in a pinch.
+Of course, meal planning is the number one way to do that.
+If you have a limited food supply, I’m sharing my go-to easy pantry staple meals you can make in a pinch.

 I’ll get straight to the point on this one, BUT if you are new to meal planning and saving money on groceries, go here and check out these posts.